KredensKuchenny/Rubber-Ducky-using-RP2040/README.md

-# Rubber Ducky Emulator for RP2040
+# Rubber Ducky using RP2040

 This Python script turns an RP2040-based microcontroller into a USB Rubber Ducky-style keyboard emulator.
 It reads keystrokes from a predefined script file (`script.txt`) and simulates them as if they were typed by a real keyboard.